Crystals for set-valued decomposition tableaux: First construction

 or

+Here we use the notation ``$\gg i+1$'' to mean that the maximum entry in that box is greater than the maximum entry in the box labeled $>i+1$.
 However, these cases lead to forbidden patterns in distributions of $T$ right from the start, as highlighted in red in the above tableaux.
 Therefore, we can conclude that removing $i+1$ from $T_{ab}$ and adding $i$ to $T_{xy}$ indeed results in a set-valued decomposition tableau. \end{proof}

 Our second technical lemma is the $f$-version of Lemma~\ref{e-op-SetDTab}.

 \begin{lemma} Fix $i \in [n-1]$ and $T \in \SetDTab_n(\lambda)$.
 Suppose there are $i$-unpaired letters equal to $i$ in $\revrow(T)$.
 Let $(x,y)$ be the box of $T$ containing the last such $i$.
 Assume that changing this $i$ to $i+1$ does not yield a set-valued decomposition tableau.
 Then: \ben